pannuhuone/Voron-CANBus/README.md

 # Installing CANBus for Voron 2.4R2

-## Big shout and credits for following persons
+## Big shout out and credits for following
 * Maz0r for instructions which have been applied in here also.
 [Link here](https://github.com/maz0r/klipper_canbus)
 * [ ] Update credits information